Example of Uniform Resource Locator: A Clear Guide

 Phishing and fake URLs

 Phishing is a common cybercrime where attackers trick users into revealing sensitive information, like passwords or credit card numbers.
-One common phishing technique is to create a fake URL that closely resembles a legitimate one, in hopes that the user won't notice the difference.
+Web servers play a crucial role in managing and resolving URLs, and they can be manipulated in phishing attacks.
+One common phishing technique is to create a fake URL that closely resembles a legitimate one, in hopes that the user won’t notice the difference.

 For example, an attacker might create a URL like ‘www.exmaple.com’ to trick users who intend to visit ‘www.example.com’.
 At first glance, the fake URL looks legitimate, but a closer look reveals that the ‘m’ and ‘a’ in ‘example’ are swapped.
 By understanding the structure of URLs and paying close attention to the URLs you visit, you can avoid falling for these scams.